-Runtime optimizations, or deployment optimizations, focus on tuning inference parameters and execution means (e.g., the optimum number of requests executed simultaneously).
+Runtime optimization, or deployment optimization, focuses on tuning inference parameters and execution means (e.g., the optimum number of requests executed simultaneously).
 Unlike model-level optimizations, they are highly specific to the hardware and case they are used for, and often come at a cost.

 ov::hint::inference_precision is a “typical runtime configuration” which trades accuracy for performance, allowing